healthjson/schema/README.md

         "timeout": {
           "type": "string",
           "format": "date-time",
-          "description": "If state is \"open\", the date and time when the circuit breaker will switch back to half-open (in ISO 8601: https://tools.ietf.org/html/rfc3339#section-5.6)", "minLength": 1
+          "description": "If state is \"open\", the date and time when the circuit breaker will switch back to half-open (in ISO 8601: https://tools.ietf.org/html/rfc3339#section-5.6)"
         },
         "lastCall": {
           "type": "string",